 A self-directed IRA is an individual retirement account that gives the account holder the ability to direct their retirement funds into alternative assets.

-Unlike those standard accounts, an Accuplan self-directed IRA has the power to invest in a wide range of assets available.
-Popular options include rental properties, loans, cryptocurrency, and more.
+Unlike those standard accounts, an Accuplan self-directed IRA account is an alternative asset IRA that has the power to invest in a wide range of assets available.
+Popular options include rental properties, loans and cryptocurrency.

 Call us at 800-454-2649 for assistance.